Acidburn0zzz/pydio-sdk-java-v2/README.md

 ###The data model
 the data model describes a bunch of units that are used inside theses layers.
 The Node class is the top class of an hierarchy composed of ServerNode, RepositoryNode, FileNode and VirtualNode.
-* node types
     * ServerNode 	: Object used to carry all information about the remote pydio server.
     * Repository Node 	: The representation of a remote Repository.
     * FileNode 		: the representation(carries all properties) of remote files.
     * Virtual 		: Specific FileNode.
 Another important class is the Message class that carry information on performed pydio actions.

 ###The HTTP layer